Updated Mar 01, 2026

 Building the Database Structure

-We’ll create Users, Files, Folders, and Shared Links collections (plus relationships).
-If you need massive capacity or special compliance, keep metadata in Adalo and store binaries externally via External Collections/Custom Actions.
+We'll create Users, Files, Folders, and Shared Links collections (plus relationships).
+With Adalo 3.0's overhauled backend infrastructure, paid plans have no database record limits—your storage app can scale to millions of files without hitting caps.
+For massive capacity or special compliance requirements, keep metadata in Adalo and store binaries externally via External Collections/Custom Actions.

 Step 4: Enhance the Users Collection